-A midwifery led birth center (MLBC) is a health care facility serving women through their life course, utilizing the wellbeing midwifery model of care, in a home like collaborative space, ensuring basic emergency maternal and neonatal level of care at birth.
-It is integrated within the health care system, aligning level of care to optimal outcome and experience, and responsive to needs of its community.
+A midwifery led birth center (MLBC) is a health care facility serving women through their life course, utilizing wellbeing and midwifery models of care.
+The space is a home like collaborative space, to encourage agency.
+Basic emergency maternal and neonatal care is present for all births.
+The facility and care is integrated within the local community and the greater health care system, aligning level of care to optimal outcome and experience, while remaining responsive to the needs of its community.

 Physical space/facility: A midwifery led birth center (MLBC) is a health care facility reflecting a home-like, relaxing environment to embody a shared, respectful, collaborative philosophy, advocating for agency for all participants in the process of health.